 However, when Rebecca started chemo, the treatment affected her sex life.
 Specifically, she suffered from vaginal dryness and then vaginismus, a condition where the vaginal muscles tighten up, preventing penetration.
 "When I asked my doctor about whether it was a side effect of chemo, she didn’t know how common it was because no one talks about it."

-Although one in two people in Canada will be diagnosed with some form of cancer during their lifetime, its impact on sex and intimacy is rarely talked about in the medical field, let alone wider society.
+Although one in two people in the UK will be diagnosed with some form of cancer during their lifetime, its impact on sex and intimacy is rarely talked about in the medical field, let alone wider society.
 Naturally, going through cancer treatment impacts your sexual life in myriad ways.
-"The most common difficulties for women I see are loss of sexual desire, difficulties becoming sexually aroused or vaginal changes such as pain," explained Isabel White, a COSRT senior accredited psychosexual therapist who specializes in working with people who have or have had cancer.
+"The most common difficulties for women I see are loss of sexual desire, difficulties becoming sexually aroused or vaginal changes such as pain," explained Isabel White, a COSRT senior accredited psychosexual therapist who specialises in working with people who have or have had cancer.